Kataraduo/ORIE-5160-midterm-project/README.md

 # ORIE-5160 Midterm Project: HeartSteps Analysis
+This repository contains the code, data processing scripts, and analysis for our project on how framing styles in behavior change notifications influence physical activity levels.
+Specifically, we compare "Active" versus "Sedentary" notifications and explore the role of baseline self-efficacy in moderating the effectiveness of these frames.

 ## Project Overview
-This project analyzes data from the HeartSteps mobile health intervention to investigate how different types of activity suggestions ("active" vs. "sedentary") affect physical activity and user engagement.
-The data includes minute-by-minute step counts from the Jawbone tracker and Google Fit, along with notification data.
+Our project analyzes data from the HeartStepsV1 randomized controlled trial, which aimed to encourage physical activity through contextually tailored notifications.
+Using Google Fit and Jawbone step counts recorded 30 and 60 minutes after notifications, we assessed the effects of framing styles on activity levels.

 ## Dataset